tdp-libs/example_maps_wx/README.md

-# Example tp_maps and SDL2 Application
+# Example tp_maps and wxWidgets Application
 This project demonstrates building a simple 3D view using tdp-libs and wxWidgets using CMake or QMake.
 This project should build on Linux.